September 8, 1897

-James Charles Rodgers, known professionally as the Singing Brakeman and America’s Blue Yodeler, was the first performer inducted into the Country Music Hall of Fame.
-He was honored as the Father of Country Music, “the man who started it all.”
-From many diverse elements—the traditional melodies and folk music of his southern upbringing, early jazz, stage show yodeling, the work chants of railroad section crews and, most importantly, African-American blues—Rodgers evolved a lasting musical style which made him immensely popular in his own time and a major influence on generations of country artists.
-Gene Autry, Ernest Tubb, Hank Snow, Lefty Frizzell, Bill Monroe, Johnny Cash, Merle Haggard, Tanya Tucker, and Dolly Parton are only a few of the dozens of stars who have acknowledged the impact of Jimmie Rodgers’s music on their careers.
+James Charles Rodgers is widely known as “The Father of Country Music.”
+From many diverse elements—the traditional folk music of his southern upbringing, early jazz, stage-show yodeling, the work chants of Black railroad section crews and, most importantly, African American blues—he forged a lasting musical style which made him immensely popular during his own lifetime and a major influence on generations of country artists to come.
+Gene Autry, Ernest Tubb, Hank Snow, Lefty Frizzell, Bill Monroe, Johnny Cash, Merle Haggard, Tanya Tucker, and Dolly Parton are only some of the dozens of stars who have acknowledged Rodgers’s impact on their music.

 Rodgers was the son of a railroad section foreman but was attracted to show business.
-At thirteen he won an amateur talent contest and ran away with a traveling medicine show.
+At age thirteen he won an amateur talent contest and ran away with a traveling medicine show.
 Stranded far from home, he was retrieved by his father and put to work on the railroad.
-For a dozen years or so, through World War I and into the 1920s, he rambled far and wide on “the high iron,” working as call boy, flagman, baggage master, and brakeman, all the while polishing his musical skills and looking for a chance to earn his living as an entertainer.
+For a dozen years or so, from World War I and into the early 1920s, he rambled far and wide on railroads, working as call boy, flagman, baggage master, and brakeman, all the while polishing his musical skills and looking for a chance to earn his living as an entertainer.

-After developing tuberculosis in 1924, Rodgers gave up railroading and began to devote full attention to his music, organizing amateur bands, touring with rag-tag tent shows, playing on street corners, taking any opportunity he could find to perform.
+After developing tuberculosis in 1924, Rodgers gave up railroading and began to devote full attention to his music, playing on street corners, organizing amateur bands, touring with ragtag tent shows, taking any opportunity he could find to perform.
 Success eluded him until the summer of 1927.
-In Asheville, North Carolina, he wangled a regular (but unpaid) spot on local radio station WWNC and persuaded the Tenneva Ramblers, a stringband from Bristol, Tennessee-Virginia, to join him as the Jimmie Rodgers Entertainers.
+In Asheville, North Carolina, he wrangled a regular (but unpaid) spot on local radio station WWNC and persuaded the Tenneva Ramblers, a stringband from Bristol, Tennessee-Virginia, to join him as the Jimmie Rodgers Entertainers.
 When the radio program was abruptly canceled, they found work at a resort in the Blue Ridge Mountains.
-There they learned that Ralph Peer, an agent for the Victor Talking Machine Company, was making field recordings in Bristol, not far away.
+There they learned that Ralph Peer, an A&R man for the Victor Talking Machine Company, was making field recordings in Bristol, not far away.
 Rodgers quickly loaded up the band, went to Bristol, and succeeded in gaining an audition with Peer.
 Before they could record, however, the group quarreled over billing and broke up.
 Deserted by the band, Rodgers persuaded Peer to let him record alone, accompanied only by his own guitar.

-Prompted by the public’s unusually strong response to Rodgers’s first release (“Sleep, Baby, Sleep,” paired with “The Soldier’s Sweetheart”), Peer arranged for Rodgers to record again in November at Victor’s home studios in Camden, New Jersey.
+Encouraged by the public’s unusually strong response to Rodgers’s first release (“Sleep, Baby, Sleep,” paired with “The Soldier’s Sweetheart”), Peer arranged for Rodgers to record again in November at Victor’s home studios in Camden, New Jersey.
 From this session came the immortal “Blue Yodel (T for Texas),” Rodgers’s first big hit.
-Within months he was on his way to national stardom, playing first-run theaters, broadcasting regularly from Washington, D.C., and signing for a vaudeville tour of major Southern cities on the prestigious Loew Circuit.
+Within months he was on his way to national stardom, playing first-run theaters, broadcasting regularly from Washington, D.C., and signing a contract for vaudeville tour of major southern cities on the prestigious Loew’s circuit.

-Rodgers’s career reached its high point during the years 1928 to 1932.
-By late 1932 the Depression was taking its toll on record sales and theater attendance, and Rodgers’s failing health made it impossible for him to pursue the movie projects and international tours he had planned.
+Rodgers’s career reached its peak during the years 1928 to 1932.
+By late 1932, the Depression was taking its toll on record sales and theater attendance, and Rodgers’s failing health made it impossible for him to pursue the movie projects and international tours he had planned.
 Through the spring of 1933 he tried, with little success, to book personal appearances.
-In May he went to New York to fulfill his contract with RCA Victor for twelve more recordings.
-It took him a week to finish these sessions, resting between takes.
+In May, he went to New York to fulfill his contract with RCA Victor for twelve more recordings.
+It took him a week to finish the sessions, resting between takes.
 Two days later, on May 26, he collapsed on the street and died a few hours later of a massive hemorrhage in his room at the Hotel Taft.

 Jimmie Rodgers’s impact on country music can scarcely be exaggerated.
-At a time when emerging “hillbilly music” consisted largely of old-time instrumentals and lugubrious vocalists who sounded much alike, Rodgers brought to the scene a distinctive, colorful personality and a rousing vocal style which in effect created and defined the role of the singing star in country music.
+At a time when emerging “hillbilly music” consisted largely of old-time instrumentals and lugubrious vocalists who sounded much alike, Rodgers brought to the genre a distinctive, colorful personality and a rousing vocal style that, in effect, created and defined the role of the singing star in country music.
 His records turned the public’s attention away from rustic fiddles and mournful disaster songs to popularize the free-swinging, born-to-lose blues tradition of cheatin’ hearts and faded love, whiskey rivers and stoic endurance.
-Although Rodgers constantly scrabbled for material throughout his career, his recorded repertoire was remarkably broad and diverse, ranging from love songs and risque´ ditties to whimsical blues tunes and even gospel hymns.
-There were songs about railroaders and cowboys, cops and robbers, Daddy and Mother, and home—plaintive ballads with all the nostalgic flavor of traditional music but invigorated by a distinctly original approach and punctuated by Rodgers’s yodel and unorthodox runs, which became his trademarks. - Nolan Porterfield
+Although Rodgers constantly scrabbled for material throughout his career, his recorded repertoire was remarkably broad and diverse, ranging from love songs and risqué ditties to whimsical blues tunes and even gospel hymns.
+There were songs about railroaders and cowboys, cops and robbers, Daddy and Mother, and home—plaintive ballads with all the nostalgic flavor of traditional music but invigorated by a distinctly original approach and punctuated by Rodgers’s yodel and unorthodox runs, which became his trademarks. —Nolan Porterfield